Ardstraw F.C.

-Ardstraw Football Club is an intermediate-level football club playing in the Northern Ireland Intermediate League in Northern Ireland.
+Ardstraw Football Club is an intermediate-level football club playing in the Fermanagh & Western Football League in Northern Ireland.
 The club is based in Ardstraw, County Tyrone.
 It is managed by Nigel Boyd and captained by former manager Lee "The Slab" Warnock, a tyrone constitution sports correspondent and Northern Ireland regions cup squad member.

 The club participates in the Irish Cup.